Yothu Yindi, Cold Chisel, UB40

-Since their last single, Petrol, Paint & Glue, released in 2012, Delly and Boyd have dedicated their lives to working with remote communities and helping disadvantaged youth understand their role in upholding Indigenous culture in the modern day.
-In 2020, they return to the studio as mature men ready to take on the role of the Songmen and bridge the gap between the campfire and contemporary life.
+Since Petrol, Paint & Glue was released in 2012, Delly and Boyd have dedicated their lives to working with remote communities and helping disadvantaged youth understand their role in upholding Indigenous culture in the modern day.
+In 2020, they returned to the studio as mature men ready to take on the role of the Songmen and bridge the gap between the campfire and contemporary life.

 In Indigenous Australian culture, the Songman makes sense of everyday struggles and relates them to the Thoorgoorba – Law of Country and Mind – or Law of Nature and what makes us human.
 By sharing this important role, and writing music to evoke thought and meaning, Delson and Boyd plan to create a path where we all walk side-by-side.
 Through music, Yabu Band endeavour to educate and encourage young people to grow strong and recognise the contemporary relevance in ancient culture, while also building a vision of unity between Indigenous Australians and the wider Australian community.

-Written earlier this year, the band's new single, A Cry in the Wind, relates to the struggles the Stokes brothers’ ancestors faced during the time of the Stolen Generation and refers to the enduring relevance of traditional philosophies.
+Written early 2020, EP's first single released, A Cry in the Wind, relates to the struggles the Stokes brothers’ ancestors faced during the time of the Stolen Generation and refers to the enduring relevance of traditional philosophies.
 It was inspired by one family photo in particular.

 “Our family has an old photo of our great, great grandfather - a strong, proud man with mud locks and many tribal marks.
 The child his wife carries on her hip is our dad’s dad.
 The call of that old man, the cry of that child, the whisper in the trees - that’s our music.
 That’s a cry in the wind,” says Delson Stokes.